 Mimicking the wonderful Dan Winters.
 I love the way he edits and brings out such character in every single portrait.

 I’ve always admired people who can devote their time and energy to keeping your body fit.
-As a photographer, it’s hard to carve out time to go the gym and work out.
-The motivation is just not there… until of course you do a fitness shoot!
+As a photographer, it’s hard to carve out time to go to the gym and work out.
+The motivation is not there… until, of course, you do a fitness shoot!
 I had the pleasure of shooting this sweet couple a few weeks ago.
 As soon as I finished the shoot, I went to the gym for about 4hrs!
 I’ve been running at least 6 miles a week now and eating healthy.
-Long story short – headshots, fashion and portraits are awesome but photographers should really do more fitness photoshoots… it’s good for their health.
+Long story short – headshots, fashion, and portraits are awesome, but photographers should really do more fitness photoshoots… it’s good for their health.

 3. They show up on time… or even early.
 Actors and actresses tend to be very punctual or even early for the shoot.
 They don’t arrive 30min late then start acting like a diva demanding make-up and hair done ASAP!
 They are super humble because they understand how hard it is to work with someone who is a pain in the arse.